 - You will be asked to slide your body toward the end of the table and let your knees fall open.

 - Your doctor will use a speculum to spread open your vaginal walls.
 The speculum might be warmed before it’s inserted to make it more comfortable for you.
 It may cause a bit of discomfort or pressure for some women.

-Your doctor may perform the below exams on you as part of your pelvic exam:
+Your doctor may perform the below exams as part of your pelvic exam:

-- Speculum exam: An instrument called speculum will be gently inserted into your vagina to separate the walls of your vagina.
-Be relaxed, it won’t hurt you, and if it does, tell the doctor, they will make adjustment in the position accordingly.
-Your cervix may be seen with a mirror and a small sample of cells will be taken for Pap test to see any signs of cancer in the cervix.
-A sample of your discharge from cervix may be taken to see the signs of any sexually transmitted infection.
+- Speculum exam: An instrument called a speculum will be gently inserted into your vagina to separate the walls of your vagina.
+Making sure you relax is very important as this will prevent pain and discomfort.
+If you feel any pain, tell the doctor, and they will make adjustments in the position accordingly.
+Your cervix may be seen with a mirror and a small sample of cells will be taken for a Pap test to see any signs of cancer in the cervix.
+A sample of your discharge from the cervix may be taken to test for any sexually transmitted infection.

-- Bimanual exam: Your doctor or nurse will gently put gloved fingers into your vagina and press on your lower abdomen with the other hand to see the size and position of your uterus, infection, uterine fibroids, cysts and enlarged ovaries.
+- Bimanual exam: Your doctor or nurse will gently put gloved fingers into your vagina and press on your lower abdomen with the other hand to determine the size and position of your uterus, and check for infection, uterine fibroids, cysts, and enlarged ovaries.
 The exam may reveal enlarged organs or tissue masses.

-- Rectovaginal exam: Your doctor or nurse may put a gloved finger into your rectum to check for tumors or fibroids behind your uterus, on the lower wall of vagina or in your rectum.
+- Rectovaginal exam: Your doctor or nurse may put a gloved finger into your rectum to check for tumors or fibroids behind your uterus, on the lower wall of vagina, or in your rectum.
 The rectum may be checked for lumps or abnormal areas.
-This exam is less common and may only be performed when there is a specific issue arises.
+This exam is less common and may only be performed when a specific issue arises.

 If you do not consent to a certain part of the exam, be sure to tell your doctor.
-The examination will hardly take 10 minutes to complete.
+The examination usually takes 10 minutes to complete.

-Your pelvic exam can treat the below conditions:
+A pelvic exam can show the below conditions: